We Are WIN.

 WIN member investments make an impact on Duke and the world.

-in scholarships
+million in scholarships

-to advance medical breakthroughs
+million to advance medical breakthroughs

-to protect the environment
+million to protect the environment

-to launch entrepreneurial endeavors
+million to launch entrepreneurial endeavors

-to fuel innovation in the arts
+million to fuel innovation in the arts

 The WIN Difference

-WE’RE WOMEN ON A MISSION
+WE’RE ON A MISSION

-WIN’s a community of women philanthropists dedicated to leveraging our resources to address the issues that we care about.
+WIN’s a community of philanthropists dedicated to leveraging our resources to address the issues that we care about.
 MORE

 WIN GOES BIG

-WIN is comprised of Duke’s top female philanthropists who have made a significant investment of at least $100,000 in lifetime cumulative support towards the future of Duke.
+WIN is comprised of Duke’s top philanthropists who have made a significant investment of at least $100,000 in lifetime cumulative support towards the future of Duke.
 MORE

-YOU LEAD.
+WIN LEAD.
 DUKE WINS.

-WIN is a network of leaders – CEOs, humanitarians, educators, scholars, scientists, mothers.
+WIN is a network of leaders – CEOs, humanitarians, educators, scholars, scientists, parents.
 Members of our philanthropic community hail from communities around the globe, work in dozens of industries and support myriad causes.
 MORE

-ANN PELHAM ’74, DUKE TRUSTEE
+ANN PELHAM ’74, P’06 DUKE TRUSTEE